 Brown is an arrangement of 12 interconnected, air-conditioned buildings called "portals:" Davis, Gildersleeve, Harrison, Holmes, Long, Mallet, McGuffey, Peters, Rogers, Smith, Tucker, and Venable.
-Each living unit contains two single-occupancy bedrooms and a shared bathroom.
+Each living unit contains two single-occupancy bedrooms, or one single-occupancy bedroom and one double-occupancy bedroom, and an adjoining shared bathroom.

 Brown College requires a separate application in addition to your Incoming or Returning Student Housing Application.
 Please see Brown College's website for more information.
 Also note that upperclass students living in Brown College are required to participate in a meal plan.

 Brown College is named after the George Garvin Brown family, whose endowment to the University commemorates four relatives who attended UVA in the first three decades of the twentieth century.

 - Noah Knowles Davis was born in Philadelphia, and came to the University from the presidency of Bethel College in Kentucky.
 The last professor of moral philosophy at the University, he and his family were the last residents to live in Pavilion VII before it became the Colonnade Club.